shravan188/how-i-learnt-x-in-y-days/data_engineer_zoomcamp_datatalks.md

 6. What is difference bw service and container in docker-compose?
 7. For volumes why no need of full path in docker compose for pgdatabase?
 8. What is the difference bw volume and bind mount?
+9. What is difference bw stop and down in docker-compose command?

 ### References
 1. https://docs.docker.com/engine/network/